Making a Complaint about a Hospital

-In England and Wales you have the right to expect a reasonable standard of medical care.
-Unfortunately, sometimes this isn’t provided and medical negligence may occur.
-If you are unhappy with the care or treatment you have received from your family doctor or GP, you have the right to complain.
+If you are dissatisfied with the care or treatment you have received from a hospital, you have the right to complain.

-- By raising your concerns directly with the person who provided your care – this can be just by speaking with them.
-Keep a record of who you spoke to and when
+- Raise your concerns directly with your treating consultant – you can do this verbally, but ensure you keep a record of who you spoke to and when

 What to include in your complaint

-A complaint is your opportunity to express your dissatisfaction and seek an explanation about the treatment or care you have received.
-A formal complaint should be made in writing (by letter or email) and should include:
+Making a complaint provides an opportunity to express your dissatisfaction and ask for an explanation for the care or treatment you have received.
+When making a formal complaint it should be made in writing (by letter or email) and should include:

 - What your complaint is about and who it involves